 In 2013 Zac moved to Switzerland where he was CFO and Financial Controller for the Swiss Investment Bank.
 As business partner and Controller, focus was on supporting the strategy of the bank as he set up new company structures and reduced costs through outsourcing, offshoring and robotics to manage the changing regulatory environment.

 After several enjoyable years Zac moved back to London in 2016 to settle down and provide a new life for his family.
-Zac’s vision was to create an accountancy firm, GQC LTD, that really supports businesses and offers consulting, accountancy, tax and advisors services for entrepreneurs taking them from A (Accountancy) to C (consultancy) in a seamless journey.
+Zac’s vision was to create an accountancy firm, GQC Ltd, that really supports businesses and offers consulting, accountancy, tax and advisors services for entrepreneurs taking them from A (Accountancy) to C (consultancy) in a seamless journey.
+Zac also holds Directorships at two residential property firms, The Quinn Partnership Ltd and Laycock Properties Ltd.

 Jayne has spent most of her professional career in the fund management industry, specialising in investment into emerging markets.
 She co-founded Hong Kong based Regent Pacific Group in 1990 where she established, and was responsible for, the Group’s corporate finance activities and managing the groups London office.